Glossary · AI from A to Z

 Grok

-The AI model from xAI (Elon Musk's company).
+xAI's (Elon Musk's company) AI model.
 Integrated with X (Twitter).
 Strong on real-time data from the X feed.
-Best for: journalists and those who follow real-time events on X. Weaker on nuanced business texts and precision tasks.
+Best for: journalists and those following real-time events on X. Weaker on Swedish business texts and precision tasks.
 Included in X Premium.

 Hallucination